Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 1. RepRapFirmware on the main board rounds the endpoint or extrusion amount to whole microsteps.
 1. RepRapFirmware sends the move details over the CAN-FD bus, including the move length for each motor measured in whole microsteps.
-1. In open loop model microsteps are generated at the appropriate times.
+1. In open loop mode, microsteps are generated at the appropriate times.
-1. In closed loop mode where the motor should be calculated from the movement parameters as a floating point number of full steps.
+1. In closed loop mode, the motor position is calculated from the movement parameters as a floating point number of full steps.

 # Sample configuration examples